 Bridesmaid: Look at that sweet hair!
 Oh, and that’s Kayla on the left.
 Kayla is the reason I stay sane while at work.
 When I first met her, I totally thought she was a solid oh, I don’t know, at least, 2 years older than me, because she seemed so put together.
 Ha!
 Little did I know I found the Dumb to my Dumber, because while we might both be STEM backgrounds, our search history suggests otherwise.
 From googling the random thought for the day (did you know the gestation period for the opossum is only 12 days?!
 We did.) to consuming entirely too much coffee, Kayla has helped the transition into being a real adult with a job a much more enjoyable experience than many are privy to.
 In her free time, she likes to hang out with alpacas and watch them spit.

 Bridesmaid: Elizabeth is probably best summarized as: part southern belle, part woodland fairy, part cat lady.
-She and I spent many an evening while I was in grad school with her, often marveling at how Blue Apron made us feel like inadequate chefs in ways we never felt previously.
+I spent many an evening while I was in grad school with her, often marveling at how Blue Apron made us feel like inadequate chefs in ways we never felt previously.
 Ha.
 She introduced me to Fireball and I am proud to say that my world is forever changed.
 Regardless how stressed I got during grad school, she was always a calming presence and helped keep me grounded in looking forward to life beyond school.
 Also as a fellow cat lady myself, I know I always have a friend eager to hear updates about my new foster fur babies.

 Bridesmaid: Cristina and I met during our most awkward years– middle school!
 In fact, we were in braces and busy holding toothpicks from our mouths trying to slide a life saver off of mine and onto hers.
 We got close and personal, real fast.
 Our first sleepover was a train wreck when we both were up the whole night thinking our insides were going to melt away because we ate entirely too many Sour Patch Kids and Flamin’ Hot Cheetohs after watching Madea.
 She and I helped each other through the often socially isolating years of high school, and for better or worse, we think we’re pretty awesome for having preferred to hang out with our parents than at some pointless party.